Welcome to the UConn School of Nursing!

 Here are a few common holds you might see:

-- Orientation Hold: All new students will have this hold prior to their Orientation Advising meeting.
-This hold will be removed the day of your advising appointment and will be put back on after your appointment to prevent schedule changes prior to opening back up at the end of July.
+- Orientation Hold: All new students will have an hold prior to their Orientation Advising meeting.
+This hold will be removed on Day 2 of Orientation when you meet with your advisor and will be put back on after your appointment to prevent schedule changes prior to opening back up at the end of July.

 - SF Responsibility Agreement: All students need to complete this agreement each fall.